aaronshaver/dig-deep-descent/roadmap.md

 * feature: able to buy a single upgrade at the surface and use it
 * bump the version number in index.html

-# 0.4 - add hazards

-* feature: at least one hazard

-# 0.5 - visual effects + other minor features
+# 0.4 - visual effects + other minor features

 * feature: introduce a slight delay on keypress so that you can't just zip through rocks or fly across the screen
 * feature: suffix battery level with (warning) and (DANGER) for low battery levels